niravcodes/niravcodes.github.io/_posts/2020-03-25-a-wandering-revere.md

 out into the eyes of the vacant sky
 the puddles ripple and the wind
 she dances by,
-brushing my lips with a sublte kiss,
+brushing my lips with a subtle kiss,
 a secret mischief, a certain aftertaste

 On rainy days I'm meaningless,
 I sip my tea, and count the days
 I contemplate the rainy haze
 and when there is a sudden chill,